 Dolby Voice is an award-winning audio communications technology.
 With Dolby Voice, Dolby has applied its expertise in sight and sound signal processing and compression technologies to provide improvements in voice quality and clarity that make virtual meetings more natural and productive.
 The benefits of Dolby Voice are:

 - Advanced audio processing features such as:

 - Optimized bandwidth utilization

 - Advanced network resilience to help maintain good audio quality in challenging network conditions

 Additionally, Dolby Voice allows using the Dolby Voice Codec (DVC), which offers:

 - Improved audio quality

 - Increased conference capacity from 50 users to 250 users in audio-only conferences.

-* Supported only on Chrome and Edge on desktop operating systems.
+The Web SDK supports the DVC codec only on Chrome and Edge on desktop operating systems.
 On other browsers and mobile operating systems, the SDK uses Opus.
+The C++ SDK supports DVC only on Apple macOS and Microsoft Windows.
+On Linux, the SDK uses Opus.

 The following table shows the difference in audio streams transmission between non-Dolby Voice mode and Dolby Voice mode: